Hispaniolan Trogon <- Two of the 31 Island Endemics -> Antillean Piculet

-How about signing up for our annual Christmas bird count, to be scheduled in December 2019 and/or Jan.
-2020?
-It's a great opportunity to get into some of the best habitat and see many of the endemics!
+We participate in the annual Christmas bird count, which we just did Jan.
+3-5, 2021.
+We'll be planning for the next one and want to invite visitors to this page to consider joining us.
+It's a great opportunity to get into some of the best habitat on the island and see many of the endemics.
 And you don't have to pay for a tour, just your expenses.
-Pleasecontact us well ahead of time, and we'll set the dates and make it work.
+Please contact us well ahead of time, and we'll see if we can make it work.

 Before you start planning your birding trip to the DR and/or Haiti, consider the following:

 1. There are very few guides or tours available, so please start planning early, months in advance.
 To really cover the ground with a chance to see all the endemics, plan on at least 5 full days.